Capital.com vs UFX Comparison

 What tier-2 jurisdictions is each broker regulated in?
 What about tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
-As far as tier-2 licenses go, both Capital.com and UFX are CySEC Authorised (Cyprus)., neither have CBRC Authorised (China), NSE Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa), SEC Authorised (Thailand) and DFSA / Central Bank Authorised (UAE).
+As far as tier-2 licenses go, both Capital.com and UFX are CySEC Authorised (Cyprus)., neither have CBRC Authorised (China), SEBI Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa), SEC Authorised (Thailand) and DFSA / Central Bank Authorised (UAE).
 When comparing tier-3 licenses unfortunately, neither Capital.com nor UFX are SCB Authorised (Bahamas), IFSC Authorised (Belize), BMA Authorised (Bermuda), FSC Authorised (British Virgin Islands), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu)., neither have VFSC Authorised (Vanuatu).

 Which broker offers more trading platforms?

 Both Capital.com and UFX offer a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade

 Does Capital.com offer MetaTrader?
 Does UFX offer MetaTrader?

 For MetaTrader Capital.com provides MetaTrader 4 (MT4), while UFX provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Capital.com and UFX differ in terms of minimum deposit?
 What about average spreads and funding options?